LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ``one_or_error``
    Predicate either succeeds once or throws an error (see below).
 ``error``
-   Predicate will throw an error (see below).
+   Predicate will throw an error.

 Mode declarations can also be used to document that some call modes will throw an error.
 For instance, regarding the ``arg/3`` and ``open/3`` ISO